-By the end of their journey they realize that they have only begun to explore wonderful Spain and the joy of unbridled walking, and they call us up the next year to find out what other trail we can show them to.
+By the end of their journey, they realize that they have only begun to explore wonderful Spain and the joy of unbridled walking, and they call us up the next year to find out what other trails we can show them to.

 This is normal.
 Do not be alarmed to find that you have made friends in Spain with a desire to share their enthusiasm.
 Do not be afraid to keep on walking!

 Our other Last 100km Tours starting from Sarria

 If you would prefer to walk the Last 100km in 7 walking days, for shorter walking stages, check out our Laid-back Last 100kms Tour.

 Or if you would prefer to walk the Camino de Santiago to arrive for Semana Santa, or Easter Week, please view our Easter Camino Tour.

 Or if you want to join us for the biggest party in Santiago de Compostela, have a look at our Special Feast Day Tour.

 The Last 100 Kilometers is walked during a 7 day period.
 We have divided the journey into days of similar length, and deliberately try to leave the last day a bit shorter than the others so that we arrive in Santiago de Compostela with energy enough to walk about town.

 Below is the city to city itinerary, but please note that specific hotels vary between dates and are therefore not published here.
 They are provided at the time of booking, along with a more detailed schedule that you can share with your friends and family.

 Day 1: Arrival in Sarria.
 Welcome meeting and dinner. – Accommodation in Sarria